Bachelor of Medicine, Bachelor of Surgery: India

 Admission to MBBS programs in India is determined through a national-level entrance examination known as the National Eligibility cum Entrance Test (Undergraduate) (NEET-UG).
 As of June 2026, there are 118,148 MBBS seats available across 780 recognized medical colleges in the country.
 Government medical colleges are especially competitive due to subsidized tuition and high patient inflow at affiliated teaching hospitals, which provide students with extensive clinical exposure.

 The MBBS curriculum in India includes foundational pre-clinical and para-clinical subjects such as anatomy, physiology, biochemistry, pathology, microbiology, forensic medicine, and pharmacology.
 These are complemented by concurrent clinical training in outpatient and inpatient hospital settings, where students develop competencies in patient history-taking, physical examination, differential diagnosis, clinical decision-making, and basic medical procedures.

-The final phase of the MBBS program is a 12-month compulsory rotatory internship, during which students are posted across departments such as internal medicine, general surgery, pediatrics, obstetrics and gynecology, and community medicine.
+The final phase of the MBBS program is a 12-month compulsory rotatory internship, during which students are posted across departments such as internal medicine, general surgery, paediatrics, obstetrics and gynaecology, and community medicine.
 The internship provides hands-on clinical experience under supervision and also includes exposure to hospital administration, interprofessional collaboration, and patient communication.

 In June 2023, the Government of India announced the implementation of the National Exit Test (NExT) as a standardized examination for MBBS graduates.
 The NExT will serve as both a licensure exam for medical practice and a qualifying examination for admission to postgraduate medical courses, effectively replacing the traditional final-year university examinations.

 Indonesia

-In Indonesia, graduating students are awarded the academic degree of Sarjana Kedokteran / Bachelor of Medicine (written as suffix "S.Ked") after completing their pre-clinical studies.
+In Indonesia, graduating students are awarded the academic degree of Sarjana Kedokteran / Bachelor of Medicine (written as suffix "S.Ked.") after completing their pre-clinical studies.
 At this point, the graduate is not yet a practising doctor, but may choose to work directly as a medical scientist or other non-clinician professions (usually health-related).
 However, most graduates will pursue the conventional path, which is to enroll in the clinical clerkship program (Program Pendidikan Profesi Dokter) for another 1.5 to 2 years.
 During this program, students are required to rotate through different medical/surgical specialties in a teaching hospital, actively involved in diagnoses and treatment of patients under the direct supervision of residents and consultants/attending physicians.
 After completing a clinical clerkship, students take the national medical licensing examination (Ujian Kompetensi Mahasiswa Program Profesi Dokter/UKMPPD) and will be awarded the title Dokter (written as prefix "dr.") as their first professional title if they pass the examination.